Goa Chief Minister's Wife Sues AAP MP For Rs 100 Crore Over Job Scam Charge

 "The defamation occurred during a press conference where Sanjay Singh made direct accusations against Sulakshana Sawant's integrity and her involvement in the scam, thereby damaging her reputation," said the press note.

-As per an official press note, the legal action sought by Sulakshana Sawant includes seeking Rs 100 crores as damages for defamation, a permanent injunction against Sanjay Singh and his associates, restraining them from making or publishing defamatory statements, videos, or articles about her on any platform, including social media.
+As per an official press note, the legal action sought by Sulakshana Pramod Sawant includes seeking Rs 100 crores as damages for defamation, a permanent injunction against Sanjay Singh and his associates, restraining them from making or publishing defamatory statements, videos, or articles about Mrs Sawant on any platform, including social media.

-Ms Sawant has also demanded a public apology from Sanjay Singh, clarifying the falsehood of his statements and the defamatory video, article.
+Mrs Sawant has also demanded a public apology from Mr Singh, clarifying the falsehood of his statements and the defamatory video, article.

-Further, Ms Sawant has requested the court to grant the costs of the suit and any other appropriate reliefs.
+Further, Mrs Sawant has requested the court to grant the costs of the suit and any other appropriate reliefs.

+As per the press note, the baseless and defamatory statements made by Sanjay Singh are

 (Except for the headline, this story has not been edited by NDTV staff and is published from a syndicated feed.)